matrix-org/matrix-spec-proposals/proposals/4174-webpush-pushkind.md

 As stated in MSC3013:

-Push notifications have the problem that they typically go through third-party gateways in order to be delivered, e.g. FCM (Google) or APNs (Apple) and an app-specific gateway (sygnal).
-In order to prevent these push gateways from being able to read any sensitive information the `event_id_only` format was introduced, which only pushes the `event_id` and `room_id` of an event down the push.
+Push notifications have the problem that they typically go through third-party push providers in order to be delivered, e.g. FCM (Google) or APNs (Apple) and a push gateway (sygnal).
+In order to prevent these push providers and push gateways from being able to read any sensitive information the `event_id_only` format was introduced, which only pushes the `event_id` and `room_id` of an event down the push.
 After receiving the push message the client can hit the `GET /_matrix/client/r0/rooms/{roomId}/event/{eventId}` to fetch the full event, and then create the notification based on that.

 Even the `event_id_only` leaks some metadata that can be avoided.

-Today, web clients (eg. hydrogen, probably element web/desktop), needs to use a matrix to webpush gateway.
-This requires goind over the specifications, because they use `endpoint`, and `auth` in the `PusherData` (hydrogen [1], sygnal [2]), while the specifications let understand that only `url` and `format` are allowed [3].
+Today, web clients supporting push notifications (eg. hydrogen) needs to use a matrix to webpush gateway.
+This requires going over the specifications, because they use `endpoint`, and `auth` in the `PusherData` (hydrogen [1], sygnal [2]), while the specifications let understand that only `url` and `format` are allowed [3].
 => __PusherData already need to be updated__ to add `auth` and `endpoint`.

-Web Push is a standard for (E2EE) push notifications, defined with RFC8030+RFC8291+RFC8292: many libraries are already available and robuste: they are reviewed, and acknowledge by experts.
+Web Push is a standard for (E2EE) push notifications, defined with RFC8030+RFC8291+RFC8292 [4][5][6]: many libraries are already available and robuste: they are reviewed, and acknowledge by experts.

 Having a webpush push kind would provide push notifications without gateway to